Slide background

 Is my divorce final after mediation?

-Reaching an agreement through mediation is a major step in your divorce, but it's not the final one.
+Reaching an agreement through mediation is a significant step in your divorce, but it's not the final one.
 If you and your spouse resolve everything in mediation, you can proceed with an unopposed divorce.
 This will involve an attorney's help with paperwork and a court appearance.
 The divorce isn't finalised until a court grants your divorce decree.

 Contact us